 R.E. is taught in such a way that it inspires children to explore, develop and affirm their own faith and values and have respect for the faith, beliefs and values of others.
 We aim to inspire children, through music, liturgy, stories and reflection time, developing children’s appreciation of the variety of traditions, globally.

 We invite children to consider key questions, appropriate to their year group, to inspire learning.
 We have developed a rolling programme of study and you can see what your child is learning in their class each term in this document:

 There are three main elements to the teaching of R.E. at Nailsworth C of E Primary School, underpinned by the Church of England’s teaching resource, Understanding Christianity:

-In addition to religious education lessons, key stage 2 classes also explore R.E. through sport, led by PSALMS.
-The PSALMS Sports Ministers lead the children in games linked to Christian stories and linked to the class R.E. topic, followed by time for reflection.
+In addition to religious education lessons, key stage 2 classes also explore R.E. through sport, led by Sportily.
+The Sportily Sports Ministers lead the children in games linked to Christian stories and linked to the class R.E. topic, followed by time for reflection.